 The internal audit plan is approved initially by Management Board and then at Audit Committee in April.
 All internal audit reports include an assessment of the internal controls and a prioritised action plan to address any areas needing improvement.
 If an internal audit receives a limited assurance opinion, a follow up audit is carried out within the next twelve months to ensure that actions have been implemented.
-During 2023/24, twelve audits were completed, and one will be completed shortly after year end.
+During 2023/24, twelve audits were completed, and one was completed shortly after year end.
 The Internal Audit Annual Report is presented to Audit Committee which gives an overview on the effectiveness of internal audit and provides an opinion on governance, risk management, and the management of the internal control environment during the last financial year.
+The Internal Audit Annual Report 2023/24 concluded that the Authority's governance, risk management arrangements and internal control environment were effective and robust during the financial year to 31 March 2024.